bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :query boolean fulfilled: A flag to indicate if transaction's with fulfilled conditions should be returned.

-   :query string owners_after: Public key able to validly spend an output of a transaction, assuming the user also has the corresponding private key.
+   :query string public_keys: Public key able to validly spend an output of a transaction, assuming the user also has the corresponding private key.

    :query string operation: One of the three supported operations of a transaction: ``GENESIS``, ``CREATE``, ``TRANSFER``.